carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 objectives:
 - "Explore ncbi-genome-download as a tool for genomic data fetching from the NCBI."
 keypoints:
-- "The `ncbi-genome-download` package is a set of scripts to download genomes from the NCBI."
+- "The `ncbi-genome-download` package is a set of scripts to download genomes from the NCBI"
 ---

 ## The `ncbi-genome-download` package: Getting Genomic Data from the NCBI

 The NCBI Genome Downloading Scripts provide a shell command that allows users to download genomes from the NCBI.
-This [package](https://github.com/kblin) is highly useful, it enables to specify our queries as much as we like.
-It will simplify us the process of getting the data directly into our working directory.
-Let's first activate the `ncbi-genome-download` Conda environment.
+This [package](https://github.com/kblin) is highly useful, it enables to specify queries as much as it is desired.
+It simplifies the process of getting the data directly into the working directory.
+Firstly, activate the `ncbi-genome-download` Conda environment.

 ~~~